jmcia2020/CookieStand/README.md

 ### Reflections and Comments
 * Learned how to create a form and table in JavaScript.
 * Learned how to utilitz specialieds fonts and make pictures adjust so they appear to be the same height across a page.
+* Learned debugging is difficult and that persistance is key.